MCP Server

 • list — cursor-paginated list of source groups, supports search (pass cursor from page.cursor for next page)

-• show — full source group details: sources, plus each config's output_name and name (the report-type granularity needed to reproduce the group)
+• show — full source group details: sources, plus each config's id, output_name (read-only, computed from the config's structure — not a create/update parameter), name, and etl_config_ids (the per-channel ETL config ids to re-pass when updating)

-• source_issues — list sources with disabled ETL configs (sync issues)
+• source_issues — list sources with disabled ETL configs (sync issues).
+Pass group_id to check a specific group, or omit it to check all groups at once

 • list_output_names — list valid output_name values for creating a source group (requires source_ids)